Kishiko73/SAO-UI/README.md

 # SAO-UI
-My implementation of the client side SAO UI for minecraft intiailly created by thejackimonster
+My implementation of the client side SAO UI for Minecraft initially created by thejackimonster